 ‘What’s the matter?’
 Dad said, alarm in his voice.

 Her anger vanished.
-Now, there would be no cheese man or fish man or olive oil man and no trolley.
+From now on there would be no cheese man or fish man or olive oil man, and no trolley.

 She left the mangled frame and wrapped her arms around her dad, the scent of his old duffle coat familiar, a toggle pressing into her cheek, and for the second time that day, her world flipped, then readjusted itself and settled into its rightful place.